 The Issuer will issue the Notes initially with a maximum aggregate principal amount of \$300.0 million.
 The Issuer will issue the Notes in denominations of \$2,000 and integral multiples of \$1,000 in excess thereof.
-The Notes will mature on , 2026.
+The Notes will mature on August 1, 2026.
 We are permitted to issue additional notes having identical terms and conditions as the Notes being issued hereby except for issue date, issue price and first interest payment date (the "Additional Notes") under the Indenture from time to time after this offering in an unlimited aggregate principal amount.
 The Notes and the Additional Notes, if any, will be treated as a single class for all purposes of the Indenture, including, without limitation, waivers, amendments, redemptions and offers to purchase; provided that if any such Additional Notes are not fungible for U.S. federal income tax purposes with any Notes previously issued, such Additional Notes will have one or more separate CUSIP numbers.
 Unless the context otherwise requires, for all purposes of the Indenture and this "Description of notes," references to the Notes include any Additional Notes actually issued.

-Interest on the Notes will accrue at the rate of % per annum and will be payable semiannually in arrears on and on , 2017.
-We will make each interest payment to the holders of record of these Notes on the immediately preceding and .
+Interest on the Notes will accrue at the rate of 4.500% per annum and will be payable semiannually in arrears on February 1 and August 1, commencing on February 1, 2017.
+We will make each interest payment to the holders of record of these Notes on the immediately preceding January 15 and July 15.